Lakhani1809/vto-api/README.md

 # Virtual Try-On (VTO) API

 Apply clothing and accessories to avatar images using Gemini Flash.
-This API includes both Avatar Generation and Virtual Try-On functionality.
+This API includes both Avatar Generation and Virtual Try-On functionality with Supabase integration.

 ## API Endpoints